-To facilitate and strengthen this connection, the international Booster Club programme has also been launched, which involves the creation of teams to engage the employee community in each of the Group's offices, with the aim of encouraging knowledge sharing and participation in #LifeAtReply events.
-The aim of the Booster Clubs is to offer similar opportunities throughout the Reply network and to listen to the voices of all Replyers, regardless of the size of their offices.
+To facilitate and amplify the connection between employees, the international Booster Club programme was created, which provides for the formation of employee resource groups (ERGs) to engage the employee community in all Group locations with the aim of fostering knowledge sharing and participation in #LifeAtReply events.
+The aim of the Booster Clubs is to offer similar opportunities throughout the Reply network and to listen to the voices of all employees, regardless of the size of their offices.
 Booster Clubs form a network of highly motivated local ambassadors and manage a budget to host or lead knowledge-sharing events in their office or city, such as training courses to keep skills up to date, community appetizers, wellness activities and more.
 The Booster Club's activities are constantly monitored and supported by the internal communications team, which provides practical assistance in the organisation of the events.
-The initiatives carried out by the Booster Clubs vary according to the specifics of each local community, but the essential nature of these activities is to promote aggregation, a sense of belonging and knowledge among Replyers.
-In relation to Booster Club activities, in 2022, numerous activities were carried out, ranging from straightforward entertainment to the organisation of information and training events on gender diversity, mental and physical well-being, and team building activities.
-The very nature of the Booster programme, in 2022 made up of 40 different teams present in 14 countries (in 2021 there were 38 teams in 12 countries), allows for a wide variety of initiatives, both at particular local events and in the organisation of events and broader initiatives involving several Reply offices.
-In 2022, Booster events saw more than 6,200 attendees globally.
+The initiatives carried out by the Booster Clubs vary according to the specifics of each local community, but the essential nature of these activities is to promote aggregation, a sense of belonging and knowledge among employees.

+In relation to Booster Club activities, in 2023, numerous activities were carried out, ranging from straightforward entertainment to the organisation of information and training events on gender diversity such as inclusive language, mental-physical well-being, and teambuilding activities.

+The very nature of the Booster programme, in 2023 made up of 46 different teams present in 15 countries and 37 cities (in 2022 there were 40 teams in 14 countries), allows for a wide variety of initiatives, both at particular local events and in the organisation of events and broader initiatives involving several Reply offices.
+In 2023, Booster events saw more than 12,000 participants globally, up from 6,200 the previous year.